nktkr/C---Programs-Collection-for-Beginners/readme.md

 37. Swap Two number using functions and pointers

 38. Program to find Fibonacci series

   i.
-Fibonacci Series up to n number of terms ii.
+Fibonacci Series up to n number of terms

+  ii.
 Program to Generate Fibonacci Sequence Up to a Certain Number

+39. Program To Find GCD (Greatest Common Divisor ) Using Functions

+40.